usdot-jpo-codehub/codehub-readme-template/README.md

 ## Purpose of this template

 The purpose of this README template is to provide project teams an easy template to copy-paste into their own README file for source code funded, either fully or partially, by the United States Department of Transportation (U.S. DOT) Intelligent Transportation Systems Joint Program Office (ITS JPO).
-This template contains elements for following the [ITS JPO Source Code Guidelines](https://its.dot.gov/code/#/source-code-guidelines) and README best practices.
+This template contains elements for README best practices.

 The goal is for project READMEs to be compliant, clear, concise, and informative for source code users.
 Please note that examples of the [CONTRIBUTING.md](https://github.com/usdot-jpo-codehub/codehub-readme-template/blob/master/Contributing.MD) and [LICENSE.md](https://github.com/usdot-jpo-codehub/codehub-readme-template/blob/master/LICENSE) files required by the ITS JPO Source Code Guidelines are nested within this template.
 See the License and Contributions sections of this template for more details. **Please feel free to copy and paste this template into your own repository's README space.**